 As a video company that serves the healthcare vertical, Pelco by Schneider Electric sees progress on the transition from analog to IP video surveillance devices, but there are still a large number of healthcare facilities that do not have the necessary funds to convert completely to an IP-heavy infrastructure.
 A big advantage of these facilities making the transition to IP is that users can access the real-time video at any time from any computer, anywhere, says Kyle Cusson, Business Development Manager, Healthcare, Pelco.

 “This is immensely important for information security requirements and disaster recovery,” he says.
 With analog, the information gathered is physically tethered to the camera and DVR.
 However, there are hybrid solutions – such as encoders that convert analog to IP – that exist and allow facilities to capitalize on existing investments for the time being.

 “Over the next five years, we will definitely see a massive shift to IP solutions because they are becoming more cost-effective to deploy and are delivering superior video quality and flexibility to users,” says Cusson.

 The transition isn’t always all-or-nothing.
-It is not uncommon for healthcare providers to depend upon outdated, analogue-based video systems with limited capabilities while providing surveillance of a large facility, says Jeff Whitney, Arecont Vision’s Vice President of Marketing.
+It is not uncommon for healthcare providers to depend upon outdated, analog-based video systems with limited capabilities while providing surveillance of a large facility, says Jeff Whitney, Arecont Vision’s Vice President of Marketing.
 “The transition happens after a major incident or awareness of new risks and challenges that the existing systems cannot address,” he adds.
-“That’s when surveillance technology is often moved from inadequate analogue systems to IP megapixel surveillance cameras.”
+“That’s when surveillance technology is often moved from inadequate analog systems to IP megapixel surveillance cameras.”